Important Due to Covid-19, processing times for passports are taking longer than normal for both standard and expedited services.

 Processing Time at Post Offices

 To ensure speedy processing of your passport application, you can request expedited service at the post office where you apply.
-While there is an additional fee of $60, it will decrease the processing time to only 2 to 3 weeks.
+While there is an additional fee of $60, it will decrease the processing time by several weeks.
 You can even add an optional fee to your payment for overnight delivery of your new passport.

 Top 5 Questions About Expedited Passport Couriers